wbic16/phext-notepad/TweetStorm.md

 What might text in higher dimensions look like?
 How would we make sense of it?
 Why does it even matter?
-These are questions you should ponder as you study what Terse Text can help you do.
+These are questions you should ponder as you study what Phext can help you do.

 Side note: The PC industry settled on variable-width text because most lines are blank.
 You can think of early-return line breaks as a form of very cheap